stridecolossus/jove-blog/blog/part-5-terrain/panama.md

 }
 ```

-The referenced value is retrieved from the off-heap on demand by the accessor:
+The referenced value is retrieved from the off-heap memory on demand in the accessor:

 ```java
 public T get() {